binelias/todo_list_ReactJs/README.md

         npm run server
         npm start //open it in a new terminal

-Check out this by clicking the link located in the About section on the left side
+Check out this frontend web app by clicking the link located in the About section on the left side

+To fully check the complete web app with its functionality go to my repository called "todolist_DjangoRest"